bongibault-romain/welcome-message-reloaded/README.md

 ## Configuration

 The configuration is distinguished in five parts.
 The first allows to configure the messages used in the `/wmr` command, allowing to reload the configuration.
+The permission to use this command is `wmr.reload`.

 ```yaml
 # Messages for plugin commands.